CUEAudio/sdk_demo_ios_spm/README.md

 # CUELiveDemoSPM

-Here are the instruction how to add CUELive-SPM package to your project.
-Following these steps one-by-one you will make your own project similar to this demo-project.
+Here are the instructions how to add CUELive SDK SPM-package to your project.
+Follow these steps one-by-one to make your own project similar to this demo-project.

 ## Add the CUELive SDK